Bay St. Louis, Mississippi: History

-The first European settlers in this area were French colonists, whose culture still influences the small city and who imported enslaved people from Africa.
-A Louisiana Creole population developed, featuring people of color as well as white colonists of largely French descent.
+The first European settlers in this area were French colonists, whose culture still influences the small city.
+While developing a plantation culture in the area, they imported enslaved people, originally from Africa, to work the land.
+A Creole population developed of people of color as well as whites with significant French ancestry.

 The county was organized by European Americans, who named it after John Hancock, who was a Founding Father of the United States.
-While more Protestant Americans migrated into this area after Indian Removal in the 1830s, there are still many Catholic families, some dating to both African and French ancestors of the colonial era.
+While more Protestant Americans migrated into this area after the statehood of Mississippi in 1817 and Indian Removal in the 1830s, there are still many Catholic families, some descendant from both African and French ancestors of the colonial era.
 Roman Catholic schools still draw area students.

 Geography

 Bay St. Louis is located in southeastern Hancock County.
 It is situated on the west side of the Bay of St. Louis which empties into the Mississippi Sound, adjacent to Pass Christian to the east.
 The city is bordered to the north by the Jourdan River, the primary inlet of the bay and Diamondhead.
 The eastern border of the city is the Harrison County line in the middle of the bay.

 According to the United States Census Bureau, the city has a total area of 69.0 km2, of which 38.1 sqkm are land and 30.9 sqkm, or 44,82%, are water.